Lizzie Weeks

-Lizzie Koontz Weeks (1879 – September 20, 1976) was an African-American activist in Portland, Oregon.
+Lizzie Koontz Weeks (1879 – September 20, 1976) was an African American activist in Portland, Oregon.

 She was a commissioner for the National Emancipation Commemorative Society in 1912.
 In 1914 she was elected president of the Colored Women's Republican Club.
-The organization was created to support the candidacy of Robert A. Booth, C. N. McArthur, and others on the Republican ticket.
+The organization was created to support the candidacy of Robert A. Booth, C. N. McArthur, and other Republican political candidates.
 The club also organized voter registration drives to help black women become registered voters and held candidate talks to inform Black voters about political issues.

 Life

 Lizzie Koontz was born in Washington D.C.
 In 1904, at the age of 27, she married George W. Weeks, age 37, who worked as a packer for Prael, Hegele and Company, a kitchen and tableware store in Portland.
 Weeks was a member of Portland's Bethel African Methodist Church and participated in fund-raising activities for the congregation.
 In 1912, she was one of the five commissioners representing Oregon on the National Emancipation Commemorative Society to recognize the fiftieth anniversary signing of the Emancipation Proclamation.